9 Wisest Maya Angelou Quotes

 This is a beautiful verse from Maya Angelou’s poem Still I Rise, written in 1978.
 It sums up her struggles in life and her strength to overcome anything thrown at her.
 But remember, she worked hard to become that strong person.
 Everyone can achieve an unbreakable spirit as long as they are prepared to develop themselves.
 If you haven’t read much of her work yet, I recommend checking out some of Maya Angelou’s books here.
 We can all learn from her work and her process of personal development, which is so often revealed in her words.

-What is your favourite Maya Angelou quotation and why?http://www.wiseism.com/wisest-maya-angelou-quotes/http://www.wiseism.com/wp-content/uploads/Maya_Angelou_quotes.jpghttp://www.wiseism.com/wp-content/uploads/Maya_Angelou_quotes-150x150.jpgWise LivingWise MindWise Wordsachievement,become happy,books,change,change your life,courage,learning,maya angelou,maya angelou quotes,personal development,self improvement,success,wisdom,wise books,wise philosophy,wise quotesMaya Angelou was an inspiring woman who wrote some memorable words of wisdom.
+What is your favourite Maya Angelou quotation and why?https://www.wiseism.com/wisest-maya-angelou-quotes/https://www.wiseism.com/wp-content/uploads/Maya_Angelou_quotes.jpghttps://www.wiseism.com/wp-content/uploads/Maya_Angelou_quotes-150x150.jpgWise LivingWise MindWise Wordsachievement,become happy,books,change,change your life,courage,learning,maya angelou,maya angelou quotes,personal development,self improvement,success,wisdom,wise books,wise philosophy,wise quotesMaya Angelou was an inspiring woman who wrote some memorable words of wisdom.
 What I like most about Maya Angelou quotes is that they show that she was real.
 Her life wasn't easy and she endured many terrible hardships.
 She wasn't born the brilliant and strong woman that we know...The WiseistBeth Burgesswiseism1@gmail.comAdministratorMy name is Beth Burgess.
 I don't claim to be the wisest, but I am 'The Wiseist' - someone dedicated to collecting and sharing wisdom that can help people live their lives more happily and successfully.
-I'm also the bestselling author of "Instant Wisdom: 10 Easy Ways to Get Smart Fast",, a therapist,, coach, freelance writer, speaker, trainer, and workshop leader.
+I'm also the bestselling author of "Instant Wisdom: 10 Easy Ways to Get Smart Fast",, a therapist, coach, freelance writer, speaker, trainer, and workshop leader.
 And I'm still learning too.Wiseism